SenseLogic/CODA/README.md

 ## Specificity

-This coding standard favors readability over compactness, by :
+This coding standard targets self-documenting code, and therefore favors readability over compactness by :

 *   Forbidding the use of cryptic acronyms, abbreviations, prefixes and suffixes;
-*   Using different letter cases for classes, class members and local variables;
+*   Using letter cases to distinguish classes, class members and local variables;
-*   Including the class name in attribute and variable names.
+*   Including the class name in attributes and variable names.

 ## General rules